Juliette Binoche: 1992–2000

 Her next role in The English Patient reinforced her position as an international movie star.
 The film, based on the novel by Michael Ondaatje and directed by Anthony Minghella, was a worldwide hit.
 Produced by Saul Zaentz, producer of The Unbearable Lightness of Being, the film reunited Juliette Binoche with Ralph Fiennes, Heathcliff to her Cathy four years previously.
 Binoche has said that the shoot on location in Tuscany and at the famed Cinecittà in Rome was among the happiest professional experiences of her career.
 The film, which tells the story of a badly burned, mysterious man found in the wreckage of a plane during World War II, won nine Academy Awards, including Best Supporting Actress for Juliette Binoche.
 With this film, she became the second French actress to win an Oscar, following Simone Signoret's win for Room at the Top in 1960.
 After this international hit, Binoche returned to France and began work opposite Daniel Auteuil on Claude Berri's Lucie Aubrac, the true story of a French Resistance heroine.
 Binoche was released from the film six weeks into the shoot due to differences with Berri regarding the authenticity of his script.
 Binoche has described this event as being like "an earthquake" to her.

+In 2025, during an interview with the Independent she refers to this period as dreamlike, saying: "I definitely enjoyed the attention [The English Patient] was getting, and myself as well," she says.
+"And I felt like I needed to give something back to Anthony [Minghella]."
+Going on to add that: "I was trembling all the time.
+I was so insecure.
+I was aware of the chance I'd received by getting to play that part, and I would find myself just crumbling.
+But he helped me become more comfortable, more creative.
+He [Minghella] took such care of me, so when the Oscars happened, I played the game for him."